DSOTec/Knowledge-Hub-Smart-Contract/README.md

 ---

-**Built for hackathons, designed for the future of decentralized knowledge sharing! 🌟**
+**Built and designed for the future of decentralized knowledge sharing! 🌟**